Crawford County Sheriff’s Office faces another civil rights lawsuit concerning use of force

-Attorneys Adam Rose and David L. Powell of Fort Smith filed the initial lawsuit for Polly Risenhoover, 67, of Dyer in U.S. District Court on Jan.
+Attorneys Adam Rose and David L. Powell of Fort Smith filed the latest lawsuit for Polly Risenhoover, 67, of Dyer in U.S. District Court on Jan.
 10, according to court records.

-The amended lawsuit, filed Jan.
-12, accuses former Deputy Zack King, current Sheriff Daniel Perry, the Sheriff's Office and Crawford County of violating Risenhoover's rights under the Fourth and 14th amendments of the U.S. Constitution and, by extension, federal law, as well as committing negligence, battery and assault.
+An amended version, filed Jan.
+12, accuses former Deputy Zack King, current Sheriff Daniel Perry, the sheriff's office and Crawford County of violating Risenhoover's rights under the Fourth and 14th amendments to the U.S. Constitution and, by extension, federal law, as well as committing negligence, battery and assault.
 It requests a jury trial and and relief for Risenhoover in light of the reported use of force.

 King was dispatched as backup to a potential gun threat in Dyer about 7:23 p.m.
 May 20, 2021, according to the lawsuit.
 He and Joshua Winford, Dyer's police chief, arrived at the scene and were told the gunman was inside another home in the area.
 Everyone in the home was then ordered outside, which included the gunman, Risenhoover and her husband.

 However, the lawsuit states Risenhoover, who was 65 at the time, was isolated from her husband with King, who began trying to question her.
-Risenhoover insisted on asking him what was going on, at which point King reportedly became frustrated and tackled her to the ground.
+Risenhoover insisted on asking him what was going on, at which point King became frustrated and tackled her to the ground, the lawsuit says.
 King proceeded to continually beat Risenhoover and pinned her hands and arms behind her back, according to the lawsuit.

 "At no point during the incident did Defendant King attempt to use de-escalation tactics or subdue Mrs. Risenhoover with a taser and/or pepper spray," the lawsuit states.